 Her character has become sexually objectified.

-The most recent portrayal of Harley Quinn is in the movie Suicide Squad, where viewers meet her as Dr. Quinzel, a victim of the Joker’s manipulation.
+While she will star in a new, upcoming movie devoted to her life post-Joker, until now, the most recent portrayal of Harley is in the movie 2016 Suicide Squad, where viewers meet her as Dr. Quinzel, a victim of the Joker’s manipulation.
 Her original role in Batman: The Animated Series was that of a strong female character, yet now the focus is primarily on her dysfunctional relationship with the Joker and her sexual appeal.
 This new version exploits her; for example, after her transition from Dr. Quinzel into Harley, the first time we hear her speak in the movie is when she’s working in a strip club and flirting with the Joker’s colleague.
 Her current costume consists of barely-there shorts and a tight-fitting crop top, which is a complete deviation from her original clown-like attire and more in line with the borderline pornographic portrayal of Harley in the 2009 video game Batman: Arkham Asylum.
 The exploitation of her role only further seems to paint her as a sympathetic character, one that people are inclined to root for.

 Harley is a villain and doesn’t deserve sympathy.